-The Paying Agents shall be entitled to rely on such certificate (without enquiry or liability to any person) as sufficient evidence thereof.
-The Successor Rate or Alternative Rate and the Adjustment Spread (if any) and the Benchmark Amendments (if any) specified in such certificate will (in the absence of manifest error in the determination of the Successor Rate or Alternative Rate and the Adjustment Spread (if any) and the Benchmark Amendments (if any) and without prejudice to the Paying Agents' ability to rely on such certificate as aforesaid) be binding on the relevant Issuer, the Agents and the Noteholders.
+Each of the Paying Agents and the Calculation Agent shall be entitled to rely on such certificate (without enquiry or liability to any person) as sufficient evidence thereof.
+The Successor Rate or Alternative Rate and the Adjustment Spread (if any) and the Benchmark Amendments (if any) specified in such certificate will (in the absence of manifest error in the determination of the Successor Rate or Alternative Rate and the Adjustment Spread (if any) and the Benchmark Amendments (if any) (and without prejudice to the Paying Agents' ability to rely on such certificate as aforesaid) be binding on the relevant Issuer, the Agents and the Noteholders.
+For the avoidance of doubt, the Agents shall not be liable to the Noteholders or any other person for so acting or relying on such certificate, irrespective of whether any such modification is or may be materially prejudicial to the interests of any such person.